Kemango/ip/docs/README.md

 # Natto User Guide

-// Update the title above to match the actual product name Natto is a simple task manager that helps you track todos, deadlines, and events using easy commands.
+Natto is a simple task manager that helps you track todos, deadlines, and events using easy commands.

-// Product screenshot goes here
 ![Ui.png](Ui.png)

 ## Quick start